 The minimum pin length requirement for FIPS 140-2 is 4 bytes.
-Some CC environments may require the use of full 32 byte PIN values.
+Some CC environments may require the use of full 32-byte PIN values.
 Seagate supports this and it can be enforced by setting the minimum PIN length value 'MinPINLength' to 32.
 The 'MinPINLength' is not part of the TCG specification.
 There is a ' MinPINLength' value associated with each credential and they must be set independently.

-For TCG Enterprise there are four authentication PINs needed in order to gain access to all of the drive's operational resources.
-These are 32-byte passwords which are identified by the credential names SID, PSID, BandMaster and EraseMaster.
+For TCG Enterprise, there are four authentication PINs needed in order to gain access to all of the drive's operational resources.
+These are 32-byte passwords which are identified by the credential names SID (Security Identifier), PSID (Physical Security ID), BandMaster, and EraseMaster.

-For TCG Opal there are five authentication PINs needed in order to gain access to all of the drive's operational resources.
-These are up to 32-byte passwords which are identified by the credential names SID, PSID, AdminSP Admins, LockingSP Admins and Users.
+For TCG Opal, there are five authentication PINs needed in order to gain access to all of the drive's operational resources.
+These are up to 32-byte passwords which are identified by the credential names SID, PSID, AdminSP Admins, LockingSP Admins, and Users.
 In addition, for ATA security mode, there are also the User and Master passwords.

-The following PINs are BEVs and provide access to encrypted user data: SATA Master Password, SATA User Password, Band Masters 1-32, Erase Master, Locking SP Admin 1-4 Passwords, and User 1-16 Passwords.
-The following PINs are management passwords, which provide access to SED management functions: SID, PSID and Admin SP Admin 1-4 Passwords.
-Further details regarding these PINs are provided in Table 7.
+The following PINs are BEVs and provide access to encrypted user data: SATA Master Password; SATA User Password; Band Masters 1-32; Erase Master; Locking SP Admin 1-4 Passwords; and User 1-16

+Passwords.
+The following PINs are management passwords, which provide access to SED management functions: SID; PSID; and AdminSP Admin 1-4 Passwords.
+Further details regarding these PINs are provided in Table 6: Try Limits Summary

 PIN values are never stored directly on the SED.
-Instead an entered PIN value is passed to the process that unwraps an intermediate key.
+Instead, an entered PIN value is passed to the process that unwraps an intermediate key.
 If this process is successful then the entered PIN value is valid.

 Names of PINs are tied to Enterprise and Opal SSC.
-This applies to all user PINs (admins and users (Opal) and bandmaster (Enterprise)).
-PSIDs (Physical Security IDs) and SIDs (User's Security Identifier) are never going to be a BEV.
-The PSID corresponds to the selection known unique value printed on device.
+This applies to all user PINs (Admins and Users (Opal), and BandMaster (Enterprise)).
+PSIDs and SIDs never constitute a BEV.